Get in touch with us today to find out how can we help you.

 This one is pretty scary.
 This is a perfect example of why I always recommend going to a cloud-managed firewall.
-You still would of had the issue of Cisco not releasing the severity of it as fast, but the problem would have been resolved much faster by having it pushed to all devices immediately vs. a manual process.
+You still would have had the issue of Cisco not releasing the severity of it as fast, but the problem would have been resolved much faster by having it pushed to all devices immediately vs. a manual process.
 Think of how large Cisco is and they still had a 10 out of 10 security vulnerability.
 If you are an ICS customer, you are patched.
 If you are not, make sure you check with your IT staff/company.
 Here is more information on this issue.

 By now, you have most likely heard of the latest two cyber threats.
 They have to do with how the latest processors try to “think ahead” to speed up the processing of your device.
 They are called Meltdown and Spectre.
 There is good news and bad news concerning these threats.